-Finally, the main characteristics of the respondents in C3 were mostly described by the white-collar state employee cover- ing the mature-aged consumers with middleincome, collage graduate, middlesize family and its heavy users.
-This group was called "heavy users", and sensorial quality attributes, hedonic quality and the willingness to buy the local product with GB were the most influential factors on the purchase decisions or the wants and needs of the respondents in C3.
-This means that the highest significance to satisfy the consumers was ascribed to the willingness to purchase the Ispir sugar bean with GB based on hedonic and sensorial quality attributes.
+were C3 Finally, the main characteristics of the respondents in mostly described by the white-collar state employee cover- ing the mature-aged consumers with middleincome, collage graduate, middlesize family and its heavy users.
+This group was called "heavy users", and sensorial quality attributes, hedonic quality and the were the most influential GB willingness to buy the local product with factors on the purchase decisions or the wants and needs of the .
+This means that the highest significance to satisfy C3 respondents in the consumers was ascribed to the willingness to purchase the Ispir based on hedonic and sensorial quality attributes.
+GB sugar bean with